 Nutrition (serving size ½ cup dry): 130 calories, 2.5 g fat (0 g saturated fat), 23 g carbs, 3 g fiber, 0 g sugar, 4 g protein

 If you’ve ever made yourself a packet of flavored instant oats, you may have thought it was sent from oatmeal heaven.
 That was until you found yourself exhausted and reaching for another cup of coffee about two hours later.
 Instant oats (Quaker is a great example) are the most processed form of oats.
 They’re steamed until they are fully cooked, rolled even thinner, then dehydrated.
 Yes, this is great for convenience; All you have to do is rehydrate them and they’re ready to go.

 But as you know by now, this also means that instant oats take a major jump in terms of GI—83 to be exact.
 They also have the lowest fiber content of all oatmeals—the nutrient that our expert, Isabel Smith, stressed is so important with your oatmeal eating.
 But the worst part?
-Instant oats usually come pre-flavored, which translates to added sugar and most likely some artificial ingredients.
-Consuming too much sugar is on our list of 50 Little Things Making You Fatter and Fatter.
+Instant oats usually come pre-flavored, which translates to added sugar and most likely some artificial ingredients—and consuming too much sugar can make you gain weight.
 The result is a sugar rush-and-crash, which will leave you ravenous and tired.
-If this isn't enough to convince you to be suspicious of the instant oats in your grocery aisle, how about the fact that most instant oats come with caramel coloring, the artificial ingredient that has been linked to cancer?
+If this isn’t enough to convince you to be suspicious of the instant oats in your grocery aisle, how about the fact that most instant oats come with caramel coloring, the artificial ingredient that has been linked to cancer?

 Eat This!
-Tip: Fast food oatmeal has taken off in recent years, but keep in mind that what you're handed is probably artificial instant oatmeal.
-Take a look at our list of Every Fast Food Oatmeal—Ranked! to get the best kind of health punch you're looking for in your oats when you're on the go.
+Tip: Fast food oatmeal has taken off in recent years, but keep in mind that what you’re handed is probably artificial instant oatmeal.
+Look for a pick that packs in minimal added sugar and pairs the oats with healthy fats to get the health punch you’re looking for in your oats when you’re on the go.